 j.
-Federal consumer financial law, as defined in 12 U.S.C. § 5481(14), actions under 12 U.S.C. § 5531, or other federal or state laws relating to truth-in-lending, a borrower’s ability to repay a loan, qualified mortgages, consumer protection, or predatory lending, including any failure of the Issuing Agent or Approved Attorney to comply with Your closing instructions relating to those laws;
+Any law regulating trade, lending, credit, sale, and debt collection practices involving consumers; any consumer financial law; or any other law relating to truth-in-lending, predatory lending, or a borrower’s ability to repay a loan, including any failure of the Issuing Agent or Approved Attorney to comply with Your closing instructions relating to those laws;

 k. federal or state laws establishing the standards or requirements for asset-backed securitization including, but not limited to, exemption from credit risk retention, including any failure of the Issuing Agent or Approved Attorney to comply with Your closing instructions relating to those laws;